Foxhound013/Streamparse-Quickstart/README.md

           export PATH

    4. We can finally install streamparse! *I'm assuming you already have python installed, if not go get it installed from [python.org](python.org).
 Run *pip install streamparse* to get it set up.
        * Note: If you run into an issue with thriftpy building, you may need to run *xcode-select --install* on mac.
 This resolved the issue for me.

+   5. Now that everything is installed, you can navigate to wherever you would like your storm project to be and run *sparse quickstart wordcount*, streamparse will then set up the quickstart project for you.
+      * Before you can run the quickstart example, you'll need to update the project.clj file in the example directory.
+Inside of this file you need to update the storm version to the version that you are using.

+   6. cd into the wordcount directory and run the command *sparse run*.
+The local dev environment for starm will start up shortly and begin running the example.

+   7. Celebrate your new found streaming powers! :squirrel:

+## What's next?
+Take a look at the Spout, Bolt, and Topology files in this repository.
+My version of these files are heavily commented to help even the newest of people to understand what is happening in Storm.

+## Updates to come?
+As I learn more about Storm and Streamparse myself, I'll continually update this repository.
+Some things to come . . .

+  * A flowchart of how the peices fit together, specifically in the context of the wordcount example.
+  * Instructions for moving from the local dev environment to production.
+  * A more intensive example utilizing weather data from the High-Resolution Rapid Refresh Weather Model (HRRR)